 Augusta's first Convention and Visitors Bureau was established in 1980 as a department of the Augusta Chamber of Commerce.
 In 1988, the City and County created the Augusta-Richmond County Convention and Visitors Bureau as a joint entity of the two governments.
 On January 1, 1997, the ACVB, Inc. was created and entered into a service an agreement with the City of Augusta.

 The primary objective of the ACVB is to look beyond daily occupancy rates of hotels and position Augusta as a destination by developing an image that will attract visitors.
 This is accomplished through effective strategies, aggressive advertising and public relations campaigns, sales efforts within the convention and meeting markets, destination development; and providing support to the Augusta Sports Council to promote the area as a destination for sporting events.
-The ACVB also operates the Augusta Visitor Center, which is located inside the Augusta Museum of History.
+The ACVB also operates the Augusta Information Center located at 1010 Broad Street.

 Primary funding is derived from a portion of the local 6% lodging tax.
 The ACVB receives 33% of the hotel tax, which is designated for marketing and promotions.
 The ACVB administers a tourism grant additional hotel tax restricted for that purpose.
 The ACVB also receives a portion of the mixed drink tax from Augusta to operate the Visitor Center.

 - Shopping: $65.4 million